Chandra Shekhar

-Chandra Shekhar (17 April 1927 – 8 July 2007) was an Indian politician who served as the 8th Prime Minister of India, between 10 November 1990 and 21 June 1991.
+Chandra Shekhar (17 April 1927 – 8 July 2007), also known as Jananayak, was an Indian politician and the prime minister of India, between 10 November 1990 and 21 June 1991.
 He headed a minority government of a breakaway faction of the Janata Dal with outside support from the Indian National Congress.
-He was the first Indian Prime Minister who had never held any prior government office.
+He was the second Indian Prime Minister who had never held any prior government office.

-His government was largely seen as a "puppet" and "lame duck", and the government was formed with the fewest party MPs in the Lok Sabha.
-His government could not pass the budget at a crucial time when Moody had downgraded India, and it further went down after the budget was not passed, and global credit-rating agencies further downgraded India from investment grade, making it impossible to even get short-term loans, and in no position to give any commitment to reform, the World Bank and IMF stopped their assistance.
-Shekhar had to authorise mortgaging of gold to avoid default of payment, and this action came in for particular criticism, as it was done secretly in the midst of the election.
+His government was formed with the fewest party MPs in the Lok Sabha.
+His government could not pass the budget at a crucial time when Moody's had downgraded India's credit rating, after Shekhar's government was unable to pass the budget, global credit-rating agencies further downgraded India from investment grade, making it impossible to even get short-term loans, and in no position to give any commitment to reform, the World Bank and IMF stopped their assistance.
+Shekhar had to authorise the mortgaging of gold to avoid default of payment, and this action came in for particular criticism, as it was done secretly in the midst of the election.
 The 1991 Indian economic crisis and the assassination of Rajiv Gandhi plunged his government into crisis.
-But according to Subramanian Swamy, finance minister Yashwant Sinha mortgaged gold reserves without informing the Commerce Ministry (which was headed by Swamy).
-But granting the permission for US military planes to refuel in Indian airports during the Gulf War improved the Prime Minister's image with the west.
+Granting the permission for US military planes to refuel at Indian airports during the Gulf War improved the Prime Minister's image with the West.

 Personal life

-Early years and Education
+Early years and education

-Chandra Shekhar was born on 17 April 1927 in a rajput family at Ibrahimpatti, a village in Uttar Pradesh.
-He came from a farming family.
+Chandra Shekhar was born on 17 April 1927 in a Rajput family at Ibrahimpatti, a village in Ballia, Uttar Pradesh.
+He came from a farming background.
 He was awarded a Bachelor of Arts (graduate) degree at Satish Chandra P.G.
 College.
 He attended Allahabad University, obtaining his master's degree in political science in 1950.
-He was known as a firebrand in student politics and started his political career with Dr. Ram Manohar Lohia.
+He was known as a firebrand student leader in student politics and started his political career with Ram Manohar Lohia.
 After completing his graduation, he became active in socialist politics.

 Family

 Chandra Shekhar married Duja Devi.
+Duja Devi Degree College, founded in 1999 in Ballia district, Uttar Pradesh, is named after her.

-He had two sons with her, Pankaj Shekhar Singh and Neeraj Shekhar.
+He had two sons with her, Pankaj Shekhar and Neeraj Shekhar.